yatw/PrettyPasswords/README.md

 - Not even the creator know who is using this app or who they are

-#### To steal your password, one must:
+### To steal your password, one must:
-1. Physically obtain a copy of your cryptoFile and
+1. Physically obtain a copy of your encrypted save file
+  and
-2. Break libsodium or somehow know your master password and pretty passwords
+2. Break libsodium or somehow know your master password and tag passwords

 ### Android concepts used
 - [x] SharedPreferences